Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – At 1st level chooses a domain that grants <PRO_HIMHER> access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d7

+### MAGE/THIEF
+CLASS FEATURES:
+– May not wear armor heavier than studded leather.
+– May not equip shields larger than bucklers.
+– May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
+– Have THAC0 and APR progression of a mage.
+– Can cast one arcane spell per day less than trueclass mage.
+– Receives Bonus Feats at level 5 and every 5 levels thereafter.
+– May distribute 12 skill points per level among thieving skills (20 points at level 1).
+– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.
+– May use the Set Snare ability once per day.
+Gains one use at levels 1, 5, 10, 15 and 20.
+– Hit Die: d5
+NOTE: Gnomes can choose this hybrid class, but become Illusionist/Thieves by default.
+Gnomes are the only race that can combine a specialist Mage class in a hybrid class.~